fleverest/prefio/README.md

   write_preflib(preferences_col = vote)
 ```

-    ## Duplicated rankings per item detected: only the highest ranks will be used.

     ## Warning in write_preflib(long_preferences(long, vote, id_cols = ID, rank_col =
     ## Rank, : Missing `title`: the PrefLib format requires a title to be specified.
     ## Using `NA`.